kikyous/mitmfile.py/README.md

 map_local |/api/courses/.+/activities/lives|.mitmproxy/lives.json
 ```

-when you run `mitmproxy` in projectA, It will load .mitmproxy/Mitmfile and apply all definded options.
+* when you run `mitmproxy` in projectA, It will load .mitmproxy/Mitmfile and apply all definded options.

-you can use all mitmproxy config options in Mitmfile with format `key value`
+* you can use (almost) all mitmproxy config options in Mitmfile with `key value` format.

-comments start with '#'
+* comments start with '#'

 ## Edit